|

 Homonnay-Demilio writes about Ivan Petroff's Highlights of

-records as a popular budget brand in his youth and a quickly inexpensive
+and recognized Remington records as a popular budget brand in his

-Once more the allure of an earthy performance compensates for
+more the allure of an earthy performance compensates for the

 of Pagliacci highlights, heralding from that very early 1950s